runicscribe/worldbuilding-docs/dae-machina/culture/organizations/index.md

 ### Hollow Cities

 Jointly founded by 'jinn, 'midh, 'daal, sometime after the 'jinn reconnected with the Eosian Aeldar in the aftermath of the lich wars.
-Lead by council of representatives of constituent races.
+Lead by council of representatives of constituent Ael lineages.

 Built underground, under the dragonspine mountains.
 Originally a single city, but has since expanded to multiple.
 Connected to the Elyos Republic and to the 'jinn cities by seperate teleporter networks.